 Simultaneous Localization and Mapping (SLAM) methods are essential for mobile robots which are supposed to act in an unknown environment.
-In spite of various algorithms have already been proposed, an algorithm that robustly solves the problem in general case and satisfies performance constraints is still a subject of research.
-Unfortunately, there is no publicly available framework that provides a common set of components in order to speed up SLAM research (frameworks and toolkits that simplify development of particular SLAM parts are not taken into account).
+Despite various algorithms have already been proposed, an algorithm that would robustly solve the problem in the general case and satisfy performance constraints is still a subject of research.
+Unfortunately, there is no publicly available framework that would provide a common set of components needed to speed up SLAM research (frameworks and toolkits that simplify the development of particular SLAM parts are not taken into account).

-- creation of a framework that acts as a constructor of SLAM algorithms (a researcher is supposed to connect available components by himself and add necessary modifications);
+- Creation of a framework that acts as a constructor of SLAM algorithms (researchers are supposed to connect available components by themselves and add necessary modifications).

-- implementation of full set of basic components that can be assembled into the most common (fundamental) SLAM algorithms;
+- Implementation of a full set of basic components that can be assembled into the most common (fundamental) SLAM algorithms.

-- creation of the infrastructure and tools for SLAM algorithms debugging and analysis;
+- Creation of the infrastructure and tools for debugging and analysis of SLAM algorithms.

-All software we develop is supposed to be executed in Linux and Robot Operating System environment.
-(We did preliminary research wide spectrum of existing tools and environments like MTK, MRPT and others and have seen that ROS is most promising choice)
+All software we develop is supposed to be executed on Linux and in Robot Operating System environment.
+We performed preliminary research on a wide spectrum of existing tools and environments like MTK, MRPT and others, which showed that ROS was the most promising choice.

-- Implementation extra scan matchers for Laser based SLAMs
+- Implementation of additional scan matchers for Laser-based SLAMs.

-- Support extended set of sensors and measurements (3D scans, monocular/stereo cameras)
+- Support for an extended set of sensors and measurements (3D scans, monocular/stereo cameras).

-- ROS SLAM Testing Farm: (virtualized, container based environment, for semi-autonomous SLAM algorithms testing)
+- ROS SLAM Testing Farm: a virtualized, container-based environment for semi-autonomous testing of SLAM algorithms.

 An autonomous self driving platform receives information about environment using only its onboard sensors.
 And it seems obvious that using several sensors could provide more certain information with reduced measurement error.
 But a general question is how to fuse measurements from different kinds of sensors (like a camera and an accelerometer) to get refined data about a platform or world state.
 This paper presents a theory based on groups that proves a possibility of correctness of error extraction from a moving model.
 And there are results of application this theory on fusing measurements from two sensors: odometer and scan matcher